-ROCK2 (Rho-associated protein kinase 2) inhibitors for the treatment of fibrosis
+RXC007 – a ROCK2 (Rho Associated Coiled-Coil Containing Protein Kinase 2) inhibitor for the treatment of fibrosis

 ROCK2 is an intracellular kinase with multiple cellular functions.
-ROCK2 signalling plays a key role in both the inflammatory component and the tissue re-modelling that drives disease progression.
-ROCK2 has been shown to be up-regulated in acute inflammatory injury and in chronic diseases such as diabetes.
-The interaction with key molecular pathways leads to the subsequent activation of cells in the fibrotic organ.
+ROCK2 signalling plays a key role in both the inflammatory component and the tissue re-modelling that drives disease progression in many fibrotic conditions.
+ROCK2 expression and activity has been shown to be up-regulated in acute inflammatory injury and in chronic diseases such as diabetes, metabolic syndrome and IPF.
+Furthermore, ROCK2 activity is also upregulated in liver, lung and kidney models of fibrosis.
+ROCK2 has been shown to modulate activation of the hepatic stellate cells – the central drivers of fibrosis in the liver and mesangial cells – important drivers of fibrosis in the kidney.
+ROCK2 has also been shown to play important roles in the pro-fibrotic response of lung epithelial cells in IPF.
 By selectively targeting ROCK2, we can avoid the hypotensive side effects typically associated with systemic pan-ROCK inhibitors.

 In H1 2020, we nominated RXC007, a novel, orally active ROCK2 inhibitor as our next drug development candidate in fibrosis, to be developed as a best-in-class treatment with potential to address multiple diseases with underlying fibrosis, including IPF, NASH and diabetic nephropathy.
 We aim to initiate a phase 1 study with RXC007 in H1 2021, whilst evaluating clinical development pathways in IPF and potentially in other disease areas